 Intent of our Reading Provision

 At Whitehouse Community Primary School, we believe that reading is crucial in order for children to reach their full potential, and that in order to achieve well in reading, children first have to enjoy it.
-Therefore, supporting children in developing a love of reading underpins the reading curriculum at Whitehouse.
-We believe that all pupils should have the opportunity to be fluent, confident readers who are able to successfully comprehend and understand a wide range of texts.
-We want pupils to develop a love of reading, a good knowledge of a range of authors, and be able to understand more about the world in which they live through the knowledge they gain from texts.
+Therefore, teaching children to read and supporting them in developing a love of reading underpins the reading curriculum at Whitehouse.
+We believe that all children should have the opportunity to be fluent, confident readers who are able to successfully comprehend and understand a wide range of texts.
+We want children to develop a love of reading, a good knowledge of a range of authors, and be able to understand more about the world in which they live through the knowledge they gain from texts.
 By the end of their time at primary school, all children should be able to read fluently, and with confidence, in any subject, in preparation for their forthcoming secondary education.
-We do not put ceilings on what pupils can achieve in reading and we do not hold pre-conceptions about any pupils’ ability to make progress.
+Our reading curriculum is fully inclusive; we do not put ceilings on what children can achieve and we do not hold pre-conceptions about any children’ ability to make progress.
 We understand the importance of parents and carers in supporting their children to develop both word reading and comprehension skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school through good quality texts.

 Implementation of our Reading Provision

 In addition to daily reading lessons, we have well-stocked libraries in school and the children are given regular opportunities to read for a variety of purposes such as reading for pleasure or reading to inform.
 They are encouraged to use the library to change their books regularly and we have a librarian to support children in choosing books which will interest them.
 We expect children to demonstrate their love of reading through regularly reading books they have chosen for themselves.
+When children read a book, they keep a record in their planners which are checked regularly.
 At Whitehouse we use the ‘Accelerated Reader’ (AR) scheme in KS2 to support children to read books at their own level, pace and based on their interests.
-When children have read a book, they are asked to take a short quiz.
-This enables teachers to quickly identify children who need additional support.
-It also ensures that children are rewarded for their reading successes.
-We love to celebrate success at Whitehouse and children can earn points for the books they read and are awarded certificates such as ‘word millionaire’.
-These are celebrated in classes, assemblies and via weekly newsletters.
-Reading is assessed daily in reading lessons, weekly through AR data and termly through summative assessments.
-Each term, this data is added to the assessment tracking system and then used to target specific pupils and inform planning.
+Children also take a short quiz to assess their understanding of the text.
+This enables teachers to quickly identify children who need additional support or challenge and to reward their achievements.

 Impact of our Reading Provision